-Skills and opportunities associated with entrepreneurship are among the top priorities in terms of developing human capital in Taiwan.
+Skills and opportunities associated with entrepreneurship are among the top priorities in terms of developing human capital in the ROC.
 A few of the most important initiatives associated with these goals are the Innovation and Startups Taskforce, the Taiwan Innovation and Entrepreneurship Center, and the HeadStart Taiwan Program.
-The Innovation and Startups Taskforce is an organization under the Executive Yuan and administered through the NDC, which works collaboratively with the HeadStart Taiwan Project and the Asia Silicon Valley Development Agency to promote entrepreneurial ventures in Taiwan, especially those related to STEM.
-By the beginning of 2016 (two years after its establishment), the task force had overseen the allocation of over US\$303 million in investment of Taiwanese business [12].
-The Taiwan Innovation and Entrepreneurship Center was established by MOST in partnership with well-known "accelerators" in Silicon Valley and venture capital groups.
-The center's three stated purposes are to (1) link Taiwanese startups to the global market, (2) set up the Tai Si investment fund, and (3) establish the Taiwan Rapid Innovation Prototyping League for Entrepreneurs (TRIPLE).
-The HeadStart Taiwan Project, created in 2014 employs a three-fold strategy of deregulation, building of support structures for startups and entrepreneurs, and attracting foreign investment, [34].
+The Innovation and Startups Taskforce is an organization under the Executive Yuan and administered through the NDC, which works in collaboration with the HeadStart Taiwan Project and the Asia Silicon Valley Development Agency to promote entrepreneurial ventures in the ROC, especially those related to STEM.
+By the beginning of 2016 (two years after its establishment), the task force had overseen the allocation of over USD303 million in investment of Taiwanese businesses [12].
+The Taiwan Innovation and Entrepreneurship Center was established by MOST in partnership with well-known 'accelerators' in Silicon Valley and venture capital groups.
+The center's three stated purposes are to link Taiwanese startups to the global market, set up the Tai Si investment fund, and establish the Taiwan Rapid Innovation Prototyping League for Entrepreneurs (TRIPLE).
+The HeadStart Taiwan Project, created in 2014, employs a three-fold strategy of deregulation, building of support structures for startups and entrepreneurs, and attracting foreign investment [33].